 Under the Mental Health Act, people with a mental disorder may be formally detained in hospital (or 'sectioned') in the interests of their own health or safety, or for the protection of other people.
 They can also be treated in the community but subject to recall to hospital for assessment and/or treatment under a Community Treatment Order (CTO).

-People may also be placed under Short Term Detention Orders for mental health disorders by the police, for up to 72 hours and taken to a 'place of safety'.
+People may also be placed under Short Term Detention Orders for mental health disorders by the police, and taken to a 'place of safety'.
 We report such uses where the place of safety was a hospital.

-This report presents selected measures from the 2016-17 publication alongside provider-level data quality information to help users understand the impact of local data quality issues.
+This report presents selected measures from the 2016-17 and 2017-18 publications alongside provider-level data quality information to help users understand the impact of local data quality issues.